mining-design-decisions/maestro-ArchUI/flask/README.md

 	+ Note the 3.3: at time of writing, the Bootstrap version bundled with Flask-Bootstrap is 3.3.7, which is not the latest.
 - Bootstrap Padding in 3.3: https://stackoverflow.com/questions/32233489/does-bootstrap-have-builtin-padding-and-margin-classes

-## Notes on other Packages
+## Notes on Python Version

 - At time of writing, `flask-nav` is incompatible with Python 3.10 and up.
+This is unfortunate, because the CLI on which this interface builds is only available with Python 3.10.
+Several of the CLI's dependencies are incompatible with Python 3.11.